TankHQ/tank/docs/7-advanced-operations.md

 In Tank, a join is a first class `Dataset`, just like a `TableRef`.
 That means you can call `select()` and then, filter, map, reduce, etc, using the same composable [Stream API](https://docs.rs/futures/latest/futures/prelude/trait.Stream.html) you already know.

 ## Schema In Play
 Continuing with the `Operator` and `RadioLog` schema introduced earlier.
-The following examples show more advanced query capabilities-operations that go beyond simple CRUD while still avoiding resorting to raw SQL.
+The following examples show more advanced query capabilities-operations that go beyond simple CRUD while still avoiding raw SQL.
 ::: code-group
 ```rust [Rust]
 #[derive(Entity)]